 WINTER INDOOR ACTIVITIES

 While winter holds a natural beauty all its own in Northern Virginia, it can get downright cold!
-Fortunately, the region's toasty indoor sites and attractions are just as inspirational as our outdoor ones.
-And as a bonus, they're a lot less crowded in winter.
-So check out our list of some fun things to do indoors that will make you forget all about winter's chill.
+Fortunately, the region's toasty indoor sites and attractions are just as inspirational as our outdoor ones and are great whether you’re exploring with the kids or not.
+And as a bonus, these attractions are a lot less crowded in winter.
+So check out our list of some fun cold weather things to do indoors that will make you forget all about winter's chill.
 Fairfax County puts you right in the heart of all the Washington, DC area has to offer, so if you're looking for a world-class winter getaway that makes your temperature rise, make plans to visit today!

 8 Ways To Stay Warm This Winter And Still Have Fun